msylvester/privateRAG/README.md

-# 🤖 RAG Chat System
+# 🤖 Job-Specific RAG Chat System

 ## 📚 Overview

-**RAG Chat System** is a Retrieval-Augmented Generation (RAG) based AI chat platform that enables users to create intelligent agents trained on custom documentation sources.
-These agents can then answer domain-specific questions using contextual memory and source retrieval.
+**Job-Specific RAG Chat System** is a Retrieval-Augmented Generation (RAG) based AI chat platform that enables users to create intelligent agents trained on job listings from Greenhouse job boards.
+These agents can answer specific questions about job requirements, responsibilities, and qualifications using contextual memory and source retrieval.

 ![RAG Success Screenshot](images/john_kizen.png)